 Each retail licensee for the sale of distilled spirits shall have conspicuously displayed within the interior of the licensed premises not less than four copies of a printed price list of the beverages offered for sale and one printed copy of the penal sections of this article.
 However, a licensee, in lieu of having four copies of a printed list, may have the price placed on the bottles or on the bottom of the shelf where beverages are exhibited for sale.

-(Ord. of 9-7-1999, § 1(4-90))

 Sec.
 6-76.
 Occupancy requirements; security.

-(a) Every holder of an alcoholic beverage license for a brew pub or the pouring of distilled spirits, wine or malt beverages shall comply with the occupancy load requirement set forth in part 1003.2.2.5 of the International Fire Code (2000 edition), as amended.
+(a) Every holder of an alcoholic beverage license for a brewpub or the pouring of distilled spirits, wine or malt beverages shall comply with the occupancy load requirement set forth in part 1003.2.2.5 of the International Fire Code (2000 edition), as amended.

 (b) No holder of an alcoholic beverage license as described in subsection (a) hereof shall allow the occupancy of the holder's establishment to exceed the posted occupancy load for the space.